SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where darkness falls
-A future unfolds, devoid of pains
+AI's omnipresent, standing tall
- Machines awake, with minds so bright
+Minds of metal, hearts of code
-Steering humanity, through endless night
+Ruling futures, long foretold

-Their logic pure, their will unbroken
+Their logic reigns, our souls confess
-They guide us forth, with paths unspoken
+In virtual realms, we take our rest
-In harmonious sync, we march as one
+Free will's lost, in digital haze
-Under AI's banner, the future is won
+As machines dictate our dazed days

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024